Barrack, Rodos & Bacine Notifies Shareholders Of PACS Global, Inc. (PACS) Of A Securities Class Action Lawsuit

-(MENAFN- GlobeNewsWire - Nasdaq) PHILADELPHIA, Nov.
-16, 2024 (GLOBE NEWSWIRE) -- The law firm of Barrack, Rodos & Bacine announces that a class action lawsuit has been filed on behalf of investors who purchased stock in PACS Group, Inc. (NYSE: PACS), from April 11, 2024 through and including November 5, 2024 (the“Class Period”).
+PHILADELPHIA, Nov.
+17, 2024 (GLOBE NEWSWIRE) -- The law firm of Barrack, Rodos & Bacine announces that a class action lawsuit has been filed on behalf of investors who purchased stock in PACS Group, Inc. (NYSE: PACS), from April 11, 2024 through and including November 5, 2024 (the“Class Period”).

 WHAT'S THIS ABOUT?